 This was the real drag of the process – they told us it would take 40 days and it did.
 We tried ringing round other district offices and they all told us the same thing.

-I imagine that if you have an agent, they might be able to get around this and vouch for the documents, but you should check with them up front.
+As per the previous sections, if you have an agent, they might be able to expedite this process, but you should check with them up front.

 We were able to do this part without a Thai translator as the staff at Bang Rak spoke good English, generally most other stages we had Thai friends help us making calls and checking understanding – it’s important to get these parts right.